fuzzylabs/evidently-monitoring-pattern/README.md

 Within the repo, you will find:

 * `data`: contains a script to download a training dataset; the data is also saved to this directory.
+A script to generate the production and reference dataset for evidently to monitor data drift and outliers.
 * `pipeline`: a model training script which will use the data to create a simple model.
 * `inference_server`: a model server that exposes our house price model through a REST API.
-* `monitoring_server`: An Evidently model monitoring service which collects inputs and predictions from the model and computes metrics such as drift.
+* `monitoring_server`: an Evidently model monitoring service which collects inputs and predictions from the model and computes metrics such as drift.
-* `scenarios`: some scripts that simulate different scenarios: e.g. model drift vs normal input.
+* `scenarios`: some scripts that simulate different scenarios: e.g. model drift vs normal (no drift) input.
 * A monitoring dashboard which uses Prometheus and Grafana to visualise in real-time the monitoring metrics.
 * A Docker Compose file to run the whole thing.